INTRODUCTION

 The Trustees are responsible for the Scheme’s investment governance which includes setting and monitoring the investment strategy for the Scheme’s default arrangement.

-We have chosen Aegon’s Cautious Lifestyle fund as the Scheme’s default arrangement.
+We had chosen Aegon’s Cautious Lifestyle fund as the Scheme’s default arrangement.
 Details of the investment objectives of the default arrangement are recorded in the Statement of Investment Principles which is attached to this annual statement regarding governance.

 The aims and objectives of the default arrangement as stated in the Statement of Investment Principles are as follows:

-- Long term growth whilst the members are far from their target retirement date;
+• Long term growth whilst the members are far from their target retirement date.

-- Gradually reducing the risk taken in the investment strategy as members become close to their target retirement date which means that members’ assets are automatically moved between different investment funds as they approach their target retirement date; and
+• Gradually reducing the risk taken in the investment strategy as members become close to their target retirement date which means that members’ assets are automatically moved between different investment funds as they approach their target retirement date; and

 Reviewing the default investment strategy